hmslima/sambahsacompletegrammar/sambahsa.md

 **Alyer, altro, altos/alyois {Alyer, Altro, Altos/alyOys} –** elsewhere

-“Left” and “right” are represented respectively for lev(ter) and dex(ter), naturally that are possible forms like levtro/dextro and levtos/dextos.
+“Left” and “right” are represented respectively by lev(ter) and dex(ter), naturally that are possible forms like levtro/dextro and levtos/dextos.

-“Outside” and “inside” are represented respectively for “exo” and “eni” *(irregular words)*, are possible forms like extro/extos and entro/entos.
+“Outside” and “inside” are represented respectively by “exo” and “eni” *(irregular words)*, are possible forms like extro/extos and entro/entos.